valpackett/ringfinger/README.md

    (serve myapp 3000)

 or something like that.
 You can do create/read/update/delete operations on the same resource with a browser (there are default HTML templates, like in Rails) or something that supports JSON or XML.

-You can customize the behavior via hooks (eg. if you need to automatically add URL-friendly "slugs" or post dates/times) and via providing [Lamina](https://github.com/ztellman/lamina) channels and subscribing to them (eg. if you need real-time push).
+You can customize the behavior via hooks (eg. if you need to automatically add URL-friendly "slugs", as in the example, or automatic timestamps) and via providing [Lamina](https://github.com/ztellman/lamina) channels and subscribing to them (eg. if you need real-time push).
 You also can use lower-level auth/database/validation/output/routing APIs if you can't fit something into these RESTful constraints.

 ## Coming "soon" ##